 Having a franchise can give you access to a name that customers can recognise from all across your state or nationwide in Australia.
 This obviously holds value and brand recognition is definitely something to look for when you are purchasing a franchise.
 Brand recognition is one of the components of goodwill and it is definitely something to consider prior to signing the dotted line.

 Systems already set up

 Most people are not extremely technically savvy and would need to outsource the setup of systems and other technology if they were to start their own business.
 Having access to systems should be part of buying into a franchise.
 As stated earlier, not all franchises are created equally and some will have modern state of the art systems whilst some with none at all.

 Processes and procedures

-Another aspect of a franchise which has value are the process and procedures.
-McDonalds is infamous for their rigid but efficient processes.
+Another aspect of a franchise’s value is in its process and procedures.
+McDonald’s is infamous for its rigid but efficient processes.
 If you are looking at purchasing a franchise, it is a good idea to learn how their processes work.

 Marketing and advertising